Geographic Distribution and Habitat

-Arunachal macaques are diurnal and quadrupedal.
+Arunachal macaques are diurnal (active in daylight hours) and quadrupedal (walk on all fours).
 While terrestrial during the day, feeding on the ground, they are still at home in trees, preferring to nest about 50 feet (15 m) above the ground at night.
 Most of an Arunachal macaque’s day is spent eating or foraging: in summer this comprises 29–51% of daily activity, and in the winter this number can rise up to 66%.
 During the summer, Arunachal macaques travel long distances in search of food.
 In winter, the macaques prefer to subsist on larger quantities of lower-quality food, which they don’t need to travel as far to reach.
 This allows them to conserve energy.
 Arunachal macaques rest more than similar species, another energy-saving measure.
 This is likely due to the colder temperatures and higher altitudes of their habitat, making energy conservation a high priority.
 Resting during the summer may also involve sun basking, an activity that may take up a large portion of their day.

 The species name munzala comes from the local name in Dirang Monpa mon zala, literally meaning “deep forest monkey.”
 Dirang Monpa is a dialect spoken by the Monpa people, a nomadic Buddhist tribe of Arunachal Pradesh, India.